Morwenn/cpp-sort/docs/Modified-standard-library.md

 * `mstd::iterator_t`
 * `mstd::sentinel_t`

-They are mostly equivalent to the `std::ranges` ones, but rely on the reimplemented `std::` components instead, leading to the differences documented in the previous sections.
-These changes are unfortunately viral, so this list is expected to grow as more concepts are needed in the library's user-facing components.
+They are mostly equivalent to the `std::ranges` ones, but rely on the reimplemented `mstd::` components instead, leading to the differences documented in the previous sections.
+The differences, albeit small, are viral - as a result this list is expected to grow as more concepts are needed in the library's user-facing components.

   [kvasir-conditional]: https://odinthenerd.blogspot.com/2017/03/start-simple-with-conditional-why.html